 Of the 6,300 adults surveyed, 78% said they preferred nondrug alternatives to treating their "physical" pain.
 And 41% found physical therapy as the most effective nondrug option.

-Furthermore, two-thirds reported having neck or back pain great enough to seek care from a health care provider, and 54% reported having neck and back pain for at least 5 years.
+Furthermore, two-thirds reported having neck or back pain great enough to seek care from a health care provider, and 54% reported having neck and back pain for at least five years.

-The Centers for Disease Control and Prevention (CDC) released opioid prescribing guidelines in March 2016, urging prescribers to reduce the use of opioids in favor of safer alternatives, like physical therapy.
-In these guidelines, the CDC cites “high-quality evidence” supporting exercise as part of a physical therapy treatment plan for conditions such as low back pain.
+The Centers for Disease Control and Prevention released opioid prescribing guidelines in March 2016.
+It urges prescribers to reduce the use of opioids in favor of safer alternatives like physical therapy.
+In these guidelines, the CDC cites "high-quality evidence" supporting exercise as part of a physical therapy treatment plan for conditions such as low back pain.

 Physical therapists treat pain through movement and exercise and partner with patients to improve or maintain their mobility and quality of life.

 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.